solana-foundation/developer-content/content/guides/getstarted/setup-local-development.md

     ```

     If you get the above message, simply copy and paste the command recommended
-    by the Solana CLI installer to update your your `PATH` environment variable.
+    by the Solana CLI installer to update your `PATH` environment variable.

     After running this command. restart your terminal to make sure your Solana
     binaries are accessible in all the terminal sessions you open afterwards.